gerardog/gsudo/docs/docs/how-it-works.md

 - (debatable) The new process inherits the non-elevated environment variables.

 This last item is a confirmed problem when the elevation is done as somebody else (i.e. the current user is not admin and `RunAs` asks for credentials).
-For this reason and only in this scenario, this mode falls back to Attached mode (if no redirection) or Piped mode (if redirection exists).
+To avoid it, and only in this scenario, this mode falls back to Attached mode (if no redirection) or Piped mode (if redirection exists).

 ## Should the elevated process inherit the same environment variables?

 Great question.
-If you are a local admin, you elevate as yourself, so both contexts have the same origin for env vars.
+If your user is a local admin, i.e. you elevate as yourself, both contexts have similar if not same env vars.

-But if you are not local admin, UAC will prompt for credentials, and then yes, you will be running as another user, so isolation becames more important.
-On Linux/Unix, you always `sudo` as somebody else and env vars are not preserved, unless '-E' is specified. `gsudo` provides `--copyEV` to copy all the vars, except %USERNAME%.
+But if you are not local admin, UAC will prompt for credentials, and then you will be running as another user, so env var isolation becomes more important.
+On Linux/Unix, you always `sudo` as somebody else and env vars are not preserved, unless `-E` is specified. `gsudo` provides `--copyEV` to copy all the vars, except %USERNAME%.

 ## How do I force one mode over the other?

 You shouldn't. `gsudo` should do a better job choosing than you.
 Still reading?
-OMG...
-Ok, I will tell you.
+Ok...
+I will tell you.
 But this is marked as deprecated and can change anytime.

 To force Attached mode use `--attached` or permanently with `gsudo config ForceAttachedConsole True`